The House of Memories

 The programme recognises that museums across the UK are expert at recording and caring for people’s memories - whether they are thousands of years old or within ‘living memory’.
 Great museums enable people to explore and connect their histories, to engage in relevant and meaningful cultural activity.

 At National Museums Liverpool, we recognise that to acknowledge and understand an individual’s personal history and memory is of great value and significance - especially for people living with dementia.
 Our experience of working with active and vulnerable older people is extensive.Through this, we have grown to understand how participation in our museum projects has a meaningful impact on people who are most vulnerable in our communities.

-The House of Memories is centered on the fantastic objects, archives and stories at the Museum of Liverpool and is delivered in partnership with a training provider, AFTA Thought.
+The House of Memories is centered on the fantastic objects, archives and stories at the Museum of Liverpool and is delivered with drama interpretation.
 The programme provides social care staff, in domicile and residential settings, with the skills and resources they need to inform their practice and support people living with dementia.

 The training programme

 The training programme is designed to be easy to use and informative, acknowledging the central role the carer can play.
 They can help unlock the memory that is waiting to be shared, and provide a stimulating and rewarding experience for the person living with dementia.